hacKRD0/StockCentral/README.md

 - **Database Integrity**:

-  - Update dependent `StockMaster` entries when `StockReference` is deleted using hooks.
+  - Update dependent `StockMapper` entries when `StockMaster` is deleted using hooks.
   - Leverage transactions and hooks to maintain atomicity and referential integrity.

 - **Efficient Querying**: